Anchor-head/Vault/Myamya/Songs and poems.md

 Sweeter than a honeydew
 Are my tears from missing you
 How I want to drink them too
-And then to pour them out anew
+And to pour them out anew

 Warmer than the Romanian sun
 Is the hole left when you are gone